OTAK theses

 Quality of research (validity, reliability, generalisability/credibility, trustworthiness, transferability)

 The use of the particular methods must be justified and be an important part of the line of argumentation presented in the thesis.
 In the justification, reference must be made to literature on research methodology.
 A good method section describes the procedures in such a detailed way that anyone wishing to replicate the study would be able to do so.
-Samples of all the data collection materials (e.g. questionnaires, interview protocols, tasks, observation sheets) need to be provided in the appendix.
+Samples of all the data collection materials (e.g., questionnaires, interview protocols, tasks, and observation sheets) need to be provided in the appendix.
 If a data collection instrument is not in English, it has to be translated into English and included in the appendices.
 (N.B.
 In line with research conventions and common sense, if the mother tongue of the researcher and the participant(s) is the same, interviews and questionnaires are conducted in the mother tongue even if the research is to be written up in English in order to cut down on possible distortions caused by the use of a foreign language.)

 Results and discussion: The Results section will normally contain the data collected (summarized if appropriate) and the results of the analysis, which will detail and justify the conclusion.
 This section is often merged together with the Discussion section, which includes the writer's discussion (i.e. explanation and interpretation) of the results with respect to the original questions/hypotheses and the consequence of the results, without making overgeneralizations.
 The explanations should be convincing.
 Overall, this part of the thesis should demonstrate an enhanced awareness of the field